 So what causes yellow nails?

 The next biggest cause of yellow nails is the tar and nicotine from cigarettes.
 If you are a smoker, the best way to stop the yellowing of your nails is to stop smoking!
-OK, we know quitting is difficult, but cigarettes make you smell bad, they cause wrinkles and worse... they yellow your nails.
-Isn't that enough to make you want to quit?
+OK, we know quitting is difficult, but we can’t change the facts.

 How to fix your yellow nail problem

-Besides ditching the cigs and using a base coat, we have some other tricks up our sleeves to help your nails become stain-free!
+Besides ditching the cigs and using a base coat, keep these tricks up your sleeve:

 - Lemon juice: Soaking your nails in lemon juice will get rid of those yellow stains.
 Soak your nails for 10 to 15 minutes each day until you are happy with the results.

 - Peroxide and baking soda: Mix 1 tablespoon of hydrogen peroxide with 2-1/2 tablespoons of baking soda in a small bowl.
 Using a cotton swab, cover your entire fingernail with the paste.
 Leave this mixture on for three minutes, then rinse.
 This treatment should be repeated every six to eight weeks.
 If you don’t have baking soda on hand, Dr. Schlessinger says water can work just as well: “You can try mixing one part hydrogen peroxide in three parts water to whiten nails.
 Place the mixture in a small bowl and soak your nails for 10 minutes.
 Be sure to rinse your nails really well afterward and apply hand cream or cuticle oil.”